 Connecting With Caribbean Hispanics

-The second way the D-Backs are connecting with Caribbean Hispanics is through their local baseball academy in the Dominican Republic.
-In fact, all 30 major league clubs have baseball academies there, according to Anthony Salazar, chair of the Latino baseball committee.
+The D-Backs are second in connecting with Caribbean Hispanics through their local baseball academy in the Dominican Republic.
+According to Anthony Salazar, chair of the Latino baseball committee, all 30 major league clubs have baseball academies there.

 “We go down there for graduation every January or February.
 Moreover, we do a second trip when we do a clinic in the Dominican Republic or we’ll do public appearances,” explains Rawitch.

-As a matter of fact, Digo Hispanic Media recently announced their exclusive partnership with NGL Collective, focused on custom content generation.
+In fact, Digo Hispanic Media recently announced its exclusive partnership with NGL Collective, which is focused on custom content generation.

-Their first docuseries named “Las Academias,” explores the beautiful island of the Dominican Republic along with the small towns scouting for talented hopefuls.
-These athletes each and every day train at one of the 30 major league youth training camps across the island.
+Their first docuseries, “Las Academias,” explores the beautiful island of the Dominican Republic and the small towns scouting for talented hopefuls.
+These athletes train daily at one of the island’s 30 major league youth training camps.

 Brands’ Approach

-It seems that the league and its teams are already reaching out to their Hispanic and Caribbean Hispanic fans.
+The league and its teams seem to be reaching out to their Hispanic and Caribbean Hispanic fans.
 So, what’s happening with brands?

-Most brands recognize that outside of soccer, baseball is probably the second most followed sport in Latin America.
-However, in some countries like Cuba or DR, it is even bigger, believes Rawitch.
-“Simply, look at the sheer volume of people who are following baseball from the Caribbean.
+Most brands recognize that baseball is probably the second most followed sport in Latin America outside of soccer.
+However, in some countries like Cuba or DR, it is even more significant, believes Rawitch.
+“Simply look at the sheer volume of people following baseball from the Caribbean.
 If you’re a company looking to communicate with them, it makes sense to find your way there through a major league team, for instance.”

-According to Google Trends, in the past 12 months the words baseball, beisbol and pelota were the most searched the most in countries like the Dominican Republic, Puerto Rico, Cuba, Panamá & Venezuela.
+According to Google Trends, in the past 12 months, the words baseball, beisbol, and pelota were the most searched in countries like the Dominican Republic, Puerto Rico, Cuba, Panamá, and Venezuela.
 “Baseball runs in our blood.
 This represents a huge opportunity that brands need to take advantage of,” said Romano.